 The official visitor center for CVNP is at the Boston Store Visitor Center on Boston Mills Road.
 Here you can pick up park maps, get suggestions from NPS Rangers, and view a couple small exhibits on the park.

 Can I rent a bike?

 If you want to hit the Towpath trail but don't have your own bike, check out Century Cycles near the Peninsula trailhead/train depot for rentals.

 The Cuyahoga Valley Scenic Railroad departs for scenic rides through the park anywhere from 2 to 4 times per day from June to October.
 The Peninsula Depot is the most popular place to board the train.

-Where to stay in Cuyahoga Valley National Park?
+Where can I stay in Cuyahoga Valley National Park?

-The park is large and covers a handful of cities; you can base yourself in Akron, Hudson, or Peninsula.
+The park is large and covers a handful of cities; you can base yourself in Akron, Hudson, Peninsula, or even Cleveland.
 There are some places to stay within the park, too, like the Inn at Brandywine Falls and the Silver Fern Bed & Breakfast.

 Can you camp at Cuyahoga Valley National Park?

 There is no camping within Cuyahoga Valley National Park.
 There are some private and state park campsites within driving distance, though.
 Refer to this list for suggestions from the National Park Service.